tm-craggs/city-notes/Memory Lecture Notes.md

 Each process needs minimum number of pages, two major allocation schemes.

 Thrashing - If a process does not have enough pages, the page-fault rate is very high.
 Trashing means a process is busy swapping pages in and out.

+Page fault frequency - We establish an acceptable page fault frequency for each process to decide what gets frames.
+If the rate is too high, the process is given more frames.
+If it is too low, they get less.